Observation is an important aspect of the scholarly study that uses qualitative or quantitative data collecting and analysis methods.

 Quantitative research may be used to create raw data graphs and tables, making it easier for the researcher to analyze the results.
 Statistical numerical analysis techniques are used to analyze quantitative observations.

 Apart from the social sciences, this is the most popular approach to research in most fields.
-In addition, unlike the data collected by social scientists, data that might indicate important trends or patterns often require a large number of participants.
+In addition, unlike the data collected by social scientists, data that might indicate important trends or patterns require a large number of participants.

 The more data gathered, the more certain the researchers may be that the study’s findings are legitimate and dependable.